torand/jsonschema2java/README.md

 Maven plugin to generate Java or Kotlin models (POJOs) from [JSON Schema](https://json-schema.org/) files.

-The current version supports the JSON Schema specification version "2020-12" only.
+The current version supports the JSON Schema specification version "2020-12".

 The JSON Schema files are parsed and validated using the [networknt/json-schema-validator](https://github.com/networknt/json-schema-validator) library.